jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 I usually have three aspects I think of when I prepare my questions:

 1. Motivations, what the user wants to archive, what is important for him/her?
-2. Activities, what does the user?
+2. Activities, what does the user do?
 3. Problems: what interferes with the users activities and motivations?

 There could be many other aspects, but I find these three good because

 * They cover a wide range of possible topics questions
 * They cover design relevant topics
-* They can be easily remembered even in the midst of research: Three points are few and in addition you can use the mnemonic M-A-P: **M**otivations,**A**ctivities, **P**roblems.
+* They can be easily remembered even in the midst of research: Three points are few and in addition you can use the mnemonic M-A-P: **M**otivations, **A**ctivities, **P**roblems.

 Let me show you the questions I came up with for finding out about the needs of designers who create layouts.